sphinx-contrib/youtube/docs/source/index.rst

 Demo
 ----

-This module provides support for including YouTube and Vimeo videos in Sphinx rst documents.
+This module provides support for including YouTube and Vimeo videos in Sphinx :code:`rst` documents.

-This module defines directives, code:`youtube` and :code:`vimeo` which insert videos from the respective platforms.
+This module defines directives, :code:`youtube` and :code:`vimeo` which insert videos from the respective platforms.
 They take a single, required argument, wich is the video ID:

 .. code-block:: rst

    ..  youtube:: dQw4w9WgXcQ

+..  youtube:: dQw4w9WgXcQ
+   :align: center
+   :aspect: 16:9

 .. code-block:: rst

    .. vimeo:: 148751763

-..  youtube:: dQw4w9WgXcQ

 .. vimeo:: 148751763
+   :align: center
+   :aspect: 16:9

 Usage
 -----

+The referenced video will be embedded into HTML and Latex outputs, the behaviour will be slighly different for obvious reasons.

 HTML
 ^^^^

-The referenced video will be embedded into HTML and Latex outputs.
 By default, the embedded video will be sized for 720p content.
 To control this, the parameters :code:`aspect`, :code:`width`, and :code:`height` may optionally be provided:

 .. code-block:: rst